FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks

 \end{definition}

-Note that $P(n)$ can be computed for all $n\in N$ as long $G$ is acyclic. $P(n)$ can be computed once $P(e)$ is known for all $e\in\Pred(n)$.
-Thus, there exists at least one topological ordering that allows this computation (and all topological orderings result in the same computation).
-For a given acyclic attack graph let algorithm $\arisk(G)$ compute $P(n_i)$ for $n_i \in N$.
+$P(n)$ can be computed for all $n\in N$ as long as $G$ is acyclic.
+This is because $P(n)$ can be computed once $P(e)$ is known for all $e\in\Pred(n)$.
+For all acyclic $G$ there is a topological ordering that allows this computation (and all topological orderings result in the same computation).

-\textbf{Handling Cycles} The adaptation of Wang et al's~\cite{Wang2017} to handles cycles is used to evaluate security measures introduced in subsection~\ref{ssec:approx_risk}.
-Wang et al.~\cite{Wang2017} observed that: \begin{enumerate} \item Cycles with no entry point can be safely ignored and all nodes can be set to $0$ likelihood. \item We only need to measure the probability for the first visit of a node.
-Consider a cycle with only one incoming edge.
-Denote by $n$ the node with the incoming edge.
-We can safely compute $P(n)$ and ignore the cycle as any path that traverses the cycle will have already included $n$.
-Thus, the edge closing the cycle at $n$ can be ignored. \item Cycles with multiple entry points are more delicate to handle and require the removal of an edge from the graph.
+Frigault et al.~\cite{frigault2017measuring} present a complex algorithm to handles cycles; it involves repeated, recursive evaluation of network risk on the graph with arcs removed to break cycles.
+Frigault et al.~\cite{frigault2017measuring} observed that: \begin{enumerate} \item We only need to measure the probability for the first visit of a node.
+Consider a cycle with only one incoming arc.
+The arc closing the cycle can be ignored. \item Cycles with multiple entry points are more delicate to handle and require the removal of an arc from the graph.
 The key insight is no path that an attacker traverses will actually follow the cycle.
-Different paths will include subsets of edges from the cycle. \end{enumerate}
+Different paths will include subsets of arcs from the cycle. \end{enumerate}